Fox36012/ComputerCraft-micro-utils/brgb-images-api/readme-ENG.txt

 Image processing library for BMP format and display in ComputerCraft/Tweaked.

-ATTENTION: WORKS ONLY IN THE CraftOS-pc ENVIRONMENT!!!
+ATTENTION: WORKS ONLY IN THE "CraftOS-pc" ENVIRONMENT!!!

 files:
 	brgb_processing_api - original code